 Emeritus Guidance

-The rank of emeritus is an honor awarded by the Board of Trustees to distinguished faculty nominated by their respective Schools.
+An emeritus appointment is an honor awarded by the Board of Trustees to distinguished faculty nominated by their respective Schools.
 Minimum criteria for the rank of emeritus applicable to all Duke faculty are articulated in the Duke University Faculty Handbook (excerpt below).
-This guidance articulates additional conditions and stipulations that guide reviews by the School of Medicine Appointments, Promotion, and Tenure office and the Dean about nominations for conferring the rank of emeritus.
+This guidance articulates additional conditions and stipulations that guide reviews of emeritus nominations by the School of Medicine Appointments, Promotion, and Tenure (APT) office and the Dean.
+All nominations must be approved by the Department Chair, APT Office, and Dean.
+Approval is reserved for distinguished faculty and is not guaranteed.

 1. Per the Faculty Handbook, Chapter 4: Professional Affairs of the Faculty: